Is There An NEC Lawsuit Against Baby Formula Makers?

 Similac and Enfamil Breast Milk Fortifiers are also often used in the hospital or NICU, which are actually cow’s milk products.
 However, research has found that fortification of breast milk with cow’s milk products may result in a 4.2 times greater risk of NEC, and a 5.1 times greater risk of surgical NEC or death, when compared to fortification with a breast milk product.

 As a result of the risk that Enfamil or Similac cause NEC, a growing number of health experts now warn that all premature infants should be fed either their mother’s breast milk or pasteurized human donor milk, including The American Academy of Pediatric, the U.S. Surgeon General and other organizations.

-Safer alternatives to Similac and Enfamil’s cow’s milk formula have been available for years, which may have helped many families avoid a preemie NEC diagnosis in the NICU or hospital.
-This may have included use of the mother’s own breast milk or widely available pasteurized donor breast milk.
-There are also breast-milk formula and fortifiers that are available, safe and effective.
+Safer alternatives to Similac and Enfamil’s cow’s milk formula have been available for years, which may have helped preemies gain weight and avoided a NEC diagnosis in the NICU or hospital.
+This may have included the use of the mother’s own breast milk or widely available pasteurized donor breast milk.
+There are also breast-milk formulas and fortifiers that are available, safe, and effective.